Optimal Training of Mean Variance Estimation Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{N}{eural} networks are gaining tremendous popularity both in regression and classification applications.
+Neural networks are gaining tremendous popularity both in regression and classification applications.
 In a regression setting, the scope of this paper, neural networks are used for a wide range of tasks such as the prediction of wind power \citep{khosravi2014optimized}, bone strength \citep{shaikhina2017handling}, and floods \citep{chaudhary2022flood}.

 Due to the deployment of neural networks in these safety-critical applications, uncertainty estimation has become increasingly important \citep{gal2016uncertainty}.
 The uncertainty in the prediction can be roughly decomposed into two parts: epistemic or model uncertainty, the reducible uncertainty that captures the fact that we are unsure about our model, and aleatoric uncertainty, the irreducible uncertainty that arises from the inherent randomness of the data \citep{hullermeier2019aleatoric, abdar2021review}.
 In this paper, we refer to the latter as the variance of the noise, to avoid any confusion or philosophical discussions.
 The variance of the noise can be \textit{homoscedastic} if it is constant, or \textit{heteroscedastic} if it depends on the input $\bm{x}$.